Eye injuries in the 2019–2020 Chilean protests

-As result of the COVID-19 pandemic in Chile many of the injured have not been able to continue their treatments.
-In the cases where injured have gone to hospital for treatment and supervision some have had to share rooms with COVID-19 patients.
+As a result of the COVID-19 pandemic, many of the injured were reported to be unable to continue their treatments for some time.
+In cases where the injured went to hospital for treatment and supervision, some had to share rooms with COVID-19 patients.

-Bandaged eyes had become so common that they become a symbol for protesters.
+Bandaged eyes had become so common among those who attended protests that they became a symbol for protesters.
 Among protestors the injured are considered "martyrs" and "proof of police brutality".
-The eyes bandages featuring in the "A Rapist in Your Path" performances are references to the victims that have suffered eye injuries 2019–2020 Chilean protests.
+The eyes bandages featuring in the "A Rapist in Your Path" performances are references to the victims that have experienced eye injuries 2019–2020 Chilean protests.
 Singer-songwriter Nano Stern released the song Regalé mis ojos (lit.
 "I gave away my eyes") on November 19 paying homage to Gustavo Gatica, who lost both eyes in the protests. Álex Anwandter covered one of his eyes in homage to the injured during the Olmué Festival in January 2020.
 Anwandter then added that he hoped that "this time, in difference to the [Pinochet] dictatorship, there will be accountability.
 And the politically responsible, such as Piñera, will pay."
 During Mon Laferte's show in the Viña del Mar International Song Festival members of her crew covered their eye in reference to the eye injuries.
 Fabiola Campillai and Gustavo Gatica, two well-known victims, were part of campaign advertising for the "Approve" option in the 2020 Chilean national plebiscite held on October 25, 2020.
 Gatica subsequently received a string of offers to run in the 2021 Chilean Constitutional Convention election which he declined.
 In November 2021 Campillai was elected senator for Santiago Metropolitan Region with 15% of the valid votes in the 2021 Chilean general election, receiving more votes than any other candidate in her district.
 She celebrated her election in Plaza Baquedano.

-The government of Gabriel Boric has established grace pensions of 515,672 Chilean pesos for those who suffered an "irreversible ocular trauma" in the context of the protest.
+The government of Gabriel Boric has established grace pensions of 515,672 Chilean pesos for those who sustained an "irreversible ocular trauma" in the context of the protest.
 The National Institute of Human Rights (INDH) has criticized the uncertainty regarding if these pensions are compatible with disability pensions.